 National University of Singapore

-- Study psychology at one of the best universities in Asia
+- Study humanities and social sciences at one of the best universities in Asia

 - Experience life in the multicultural metropolis of Singapore